thomastige/looptogo-scripts/novation/launchkey/README.md

 ## Markers
 Some scripts are intended to be used by markers.
 These scripts are used to manipulate the configuration of the LaunchKey throughout a song, e.g. change the pads to drum mode before a specific section in a song, or to enable/disable the arpeggiator.

+# User Guide
+## Navigation buttons
+* Play: play the loop, starting from the tick